MyraReeves/The_Bilgewater_Bible/README.md

 ### [🧭 Click here](https://bilgewater-bible.web.app/) to visit the website.

-This was my final project for the second of three JavaScript courses within earning the _**Full-Stack Development With JavaScript**_ certificate from the University of Washington.
+This was my final project for the second course within earning the _**Full-Stack Development With JavaScript**_ certificate from the University of Washington.

 Graded: March 2025